spotify/luigi/README.md

 * There are a bunch of tasks you have to run.
 * This tasks are generally batch processing stuff.
 * These tasks have dependencies on other tasks or input coming from somewhere else.
-* You want things to be triggered at specific points and/or by data availablity.
 * You use Hadoop (though by no means is it necessary)
 * Your stuff takes a sizeable amount of time to run (anything from minutes to months).
 * You want to automate a complex pipeline of tasks.